 Community-Based Learning and Research

 Community-based learning and research courses permeate through the curriculum at Clark.
 These high-impact educational opportunities offer undergraduate and graduate students the opportunity to combine real-world experience with classroom theory.
-The commitment to community-based learning and research combines complements the signatures of a Clark education: “Making A Difference”, “Experience Diverse Cultures,” and “Learn Through Inquiry.”
-Community-based learning and research courses are supported by the Community Engagement & Volunteering (CEV) Center located in Corner House.
+The Community Engagement Office in the LEEP Center supports community-based learning and research courses.